Painted turtle: Diet

 The painted turtle is a bottom-dwelling hunter.
 It quickly juts its head into and out of vegetation to stir potential victims out into the open water, where they are pursued.
 Large prey is ripped apart with the forefeet as the turtle holds it in its mouth.
 It also consumes plants and skims the surface of the water with its mouth open to catch small particles of food.

 Although all subspecies of painted turtle eat both plants and animals (in the form of leaves, algae, fish, crustaceans, aquatic insects and carrion), their specific diets vary.
+Young painted turtles are mostly carnivorous and as they mature they become more herbivorous.

-Painted turtles obtain coloration from carotenoids in their natural diet by eating algae and a variety of aquatic plants from their environment.Stripes and spots increase red and yellow chroma and decrease UV chroma and brightness in turtles with large amounts of carotenoids in their diet compared to the stripes and spots of turtles with only moderate amounts of carotenoids in their diet.
+Painted turtles obtain coloration from carotenoids in their natural diet by eating algae and a variety of aquatic plants from their environment.
+Stripes and spots increase red and yellow chroma and decrease UV chroma and brightness in turtles with large amounts of carotenoids in their diet compared to the stripes and spots of turtles with only moderate amounts of carotenoids in their diet.